top of page

 IMG_0304.jpeg

-Mr. Moore, a Jacksonville, FL native, has cultivated a lifelong dedication to music and band leadership, rooted in his deep involvement with music programs from an early age.
-His commitment to excellence began in middle and high school band, where he eagerly took on responsibilities that fostered his leadership skills.
-Building upon these formative experiences, Mr. Moore went on to attend Jacksonville University, where he excelled in various prominent leadership roles, including the esteemed position of Drum Major for the Jacksonville University Marching Band.
-In this role, he demonstrated exceptional musical and organizational prowess, setting the standard for discipline and collaboration within the ensemble.
+Mr. Moore, a Jacksonville, FL native, has cultivated a lifelong dedication to music and band leadership rooted in his deep involvement with school music programs from an early age.
+Building upon these formative experiences, he attended Jacksonville University, where he excelled in a variety of leadership roles, including serving as Drum Major of the Jacksonville University Marching Band.
+In this role, he demonstrated exceptional musical and organizational leadership while helping establish a culture of discipline, collaboration, and excellence within the ensemble.

-Academically, Mr. Moore is highly accomplished, holding a Bachelor of Science in Music Business from Jacksonville University, where he refined his understanding of the music industry, and a Master of Music Education from Florida State University.
-This advanced training has equipped him with a comprehensive understanding of both music performance and pedagogy, enabling him to engage his students and colleagues with innovative approaches to music education.
+Academically, Mr. Moore holds a Bachelor of Science in Music Business from Jacksonville University and a Master of Music Education from Florida State University.
+His educational background has equipped him with a comprehensive understanding of music performance, pedagogy, and organizational leadership, allowing him to bring innovative and student-centered approaches to music education.

-Professionally, Mr. Moore is an active member of key music education organizations, including the Florida Bandmasters Association (FBA), the Florida Music Education Association (FMEA), and the National Association for Music Education (NAfME).
-His affiliations underscore his commitment to advancing music education standards and connecting with fellow educators to share best practices and enhance the impact of music programs.
+Professionally, Mr. Moore is an active member of key music education organizations, including the Florida Bandmasters Association (FBA), the Florida Music Education Association (FMEA), the National Association for Music Education (NAfME), and the American School Band Directors Association (ASBDA).
+Within the FBA, he serves as a mentor to fellow band directors, is a member of the Small Schools Committee, serves as a Solo & Ensemble Adjudicator, and currently serves as Coordinator for the FBA 9-10 All-State Concert Band.
+His professional service reflects a continued commitment to strengthening music education programs and supporting fellow educators throughout the state of Florida.

 Mr. Justin Burnham